-Application for 1915(c) HCBS Waiver: WY.1061.R02.01 - Jul 01, 2024 (as of Jul 01, 2024)
+Application for 1915(c) HCBS Waiver: Draft WY.015.02.02 - Sep 01, 2025

 Information regarding the fair hearing process is included in the Application Packet all applicants and legally authorized representatives receive when applying for waiver services, and is explained during the review of the application process.
-If a participant is receiving waiver services at the time of an adverse action, they are notified that services will not be terminated or reduced pending the results of the reconsideration and/or fair hearing, unless otherwise authorized as specified in 42 CFR \$431.230.
+If a participant is receiving waiver services at the time of an adverse action, they are notified that services will not be terminated or reduced pending the results of the reconsideration and/or fair hearing, unless otherwise authorized as specified in 42 CFR §431.230.
 More information can be found in the HCBS Process Manual.